 Derik Sutton, Autobooks: But instead, what we found is that there's a need for these entities that already have a banking relationship.
 They're already managing their finances directly through a bank.
 And banks really want to better serve the micro/small business and nonprofit community.
 And so why not just integrate our solution back into the banking ecosystem?

-So now for every bank that really cares about small business banking, that’s a vertical inside of banking.
-Wouldn’t it be valuable to bring the tools to enable a business owner to get paid?
+So now for every bank that really cares about small business banking, that's a vertical inside of banking.
+Wouldn't it be valuable to bring the tools to enable a business owner to get paid?
 Isn’t it valuable to integrate those directly back into the banking ecosystem relationship?
-So now a business owner doesn’t have to go to a third party, non bank app provider to accept payment, and, more or less, transfer that money into the bank banking ecosystem.
+So now a business owner doesn't have to go to a third party, non bank app provider to accept payment, and, more or less, transfer that money out of the banking ecosystem.